To main content

 The composition of the government changes after a general election

-The governing party, or a coalition of several parties, may lose its majority in the Riksdag at a general election.
+The governing party, or a coalition of several parties, may lose part of its support in the Riksdag after a general election.
 In such a situation, the prime minister can choose to resign voluntarily, or may be forced to resign following the vote on the prime minister that is held in the Riksdag following an election.
 This is the most common reason for a government resigning.

 If the prime minister chooses to resign after an election, he or she approaches the Speaker of the Riksdag with a request to step down from office.
 Once the Speaker has approved the application, it is the Speaker's task to prepare a proposal for a new prime minister.

-If the prime minister chooses to remain in office after an election, a vote on the prime minister is held in the Riksdag within two weeks from the newly elected members first convening in the Riksdag.
+If the prime minister chooses to remain in power after an election, a vote on the prime minister shall be held two weeks at the latest after the newly elected Riksdag has been convened.
 If more than half of the members of the Riksdag vote no to the Prime Minister, the Prime Minister must resign.
 Otherwise, the Prime Minister may remain in office.
 Since 2014, it has been compulsory to hold a vote on the prime minister following a parliamentary election.

 The Riksdag can vote on a declaration of no confidence

-At least 35 members of the Riksdag can request a declaration of no confidence directed towards the prime minister, and thus also the government.
+At least 35 members of the Riksdag can any time request a declaration of no confidence directed towards a prime minister and thus also the government.
 This is known as voting on a declaration of no confidence.
-If at least half the total number of members, i.e. 175, vote in favour of a declaration of no confidence, the government must resign or announce an extraordinary election.
+If at least half the total number of members, that is at least 175, vote in favour of a declaration of no confidence, the Government must resign or announce an extraordinary election.

-A government may feel forced to resign if it loses an important vote in the Riksdag.
-Occasionally a government has deliberately chosen to give the Riksdag an ultimatum by declaring that it will resign if voted down on a specific matter.
-This is known as requesting a vote of confidence.
+The Government may declare the matter a “cabinet issue”, that is a government may feel compelled to resign after losing an important vote in the Riksdag.
+Occasionally, a government has deliberately chosen to give the Riksdag an ultimatum by declaring that it will resign if voted down on a specific matter.
+This way of requesting a vote of confidence is known as declaring the matter a “cabinet issue”.

 Internal tensions within the government

-Internal problems and tensions can lead to a prime minister's, and thus the whole government's, resignation.
-This especially applies to coalition government, consisting of ministers from more than one party.
+Internal problems and tensions can lead a prime minister, and thus the whole Government, to resign.
+This applies especially to coalition government, consisting of ministers from more than one party.

 A prime minister may resign for personal reasons